laspy/laspy/docs/index.rst

 .. important::

-   laspy 2.0 is in alpha, it has some changes and improvements
+   laspy 2.0 is out, it has some changes and improvements over 1.x.

    Context:
       In 2018 a new python libray to manage LAS/LAZ file was created under the name of pylas